 Clearly, that changed significantly during the ‘50s and beyond though.

 Yes, you had musicians who could play the bass very well, but a lot of them had a hard time.
 They could play technically, but didn’t know where to put it.
 They would be overplaying on top of the musicians who were used to hearing “boom, boom, boom” behind their solo.
 It takes a very good, technical bass player and a great musician to know what to do with this.
 Scott LaFaro started doing it with Bill Evans.
 He was the first one who broke this barrier and was having a constant conversation with his instrument.

 Why did you name the album Universal Syncopations?

 The word “syncopa” refers to a rhythmical note.
 Syncopations are more rhythmical notes.
 I feel the music is very universal, so I called it Universal Syncopations.
 It’s universal because the music is free.
-It’s not limited to a bar line or reading the music.
-When I say “free,” I don’t mean you have to be avant garde.
+When I say “free,” I don’t mean you have to be avant-garde.
 “Free” doesn’t have to mean going crazy.
 You can have music that incorporates many elements, not just avant garde things.
 That is also free.
 We have to get rid of the term “free” in that way.
 I am very proud that I was able to capture the creative force in the sound and the motifs throughout the album.
 There was an excellent marriage achieved between jazz, creative music and classical on it.